Oleksandriia: 20th century

 During the Ukrainian War of Independence and Ukrainian–Soviet War in 1917, branches of the Ukrainian Free Cossacks appeared on the territory of Oleksandriia.
 Because of Red Terror in May 1919, the city of Oleksandria was the center of an anti-Bolshevik uprising led by Otaman Nykyfor Hryhoriv, whose forces were brutally suppressed by the Red Army on 23 May 1919.
+Afterwards it was administratively part of the Kremenchuk Governorate of Ukraine, and after its dissolution of the Katerynoslav Governorate of Ukraine.